 We all dream about finding Ms. or Mr. Perfect.
 But what happens when somebody finds Mr. Too Perfect?
 That’s the quandary at the center of writer/director Braden R. Duemmler’s debut feature What Lies Below.
 What do you do when you meet someone who seems not only too good to be true but too good to be real?
 And what if that someone has hooked up with your mother?

 Liberty (Ema Horvath, The Gallows Act II, The Mortuary Collection) returns home from two months at camp to find a big surprise waiting for her.
-Her mother Michelle (Mena Suvari, American Beauty, Apparition) has a new boyfriend, John Smith (Trey Tucker, The Outpost).
+Her mother Michelle (Mena Suvari, The Accursed, Apparition) has a new boyfriend, John Smith (Trey Tucker, The Outpost).
 He’s incredibly handsome, an aquatic geneticist and already moved in.

 Liberty’s first reaction is to develop a huge crush on him.
 And troublingly enough, he seems to return her interest.
 But as time goes on she starts to see other, more suspicious things about him.
 Has her mother really gotten as lucky as it seems?

 The first impression What Lies Below gave me was that it was The Stepfather with added sexual tension.
 Just the man’s name, the universal alias John Smith, gives it away that he isn’t who he claims to be.
 Short of calling him John Doe or maybe John Galt, they couldn’t have made it more obvious.

 “While writing the screenplay, I aspired to tell a story that was not just Horror, or Sci-Fi, or Family Drama, or Mystery, or Teenage Angst, but rather all at once.
 A film that navigates these genres by grounding the narrative in its characters, specifically, the perspective of our female protagonist”Braden R. Duemmler